mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 ---
 layout: post
-title:  "Can direct air carbon capture significantly reduce climate change?"
+title:  "The impact of direct air carbon capture on climate change"
-date:   2019-11-10
+date:   2019-11-21
 permalink: /dac-notes
 ---

 By <a href="http://michaelnielsen.org">Michael Nielsen</a>, November
-10 2019
+21, 2019

 **Note:** *Rough and incomplete working notes, me thinking out loud.
-I'm not an expert on this, so the notes are tentative, certainly contain minor errors, and probably contains major errors too, at no extra charge!
+I'm not an expert on this, so the notes are tentative, certainly contain minor errors, and probably contain major errors too, at no extra charge!
 Thoughtful, well-informed further ideas and corrections welcome.*